alan-eicker/dark-news/README.md

 A modern, responsive news aggregator that aggregates stories from the Hacker News API.

+I'll admit, this app was completely vibe code for the most part.
+The goal of this project was not to learn a new coding skill, but rather to test out the capabilities of the new Google Antigravity IDE while sharpening my knoledge of prompt engineering.

 ## Features

 - **Live News Feed**: Fetches real-time top stories from Hacker News.